How to Apply

 - At least a 3.0 (B) grade point average or equivalent in course work completed after the first two years of undergraduate study and in all graduate course work.
 The admissions committee may occasionally consider applicants who do not meet these academic requirements in circumstances where other measures of professional performance are particularly strong.

-- At least two years of work experience (recommended).
+- At least two years of post-baccalaureate work experience.
+If you would like to petition for an exception based on exemplary work experience completed prior to completing a bachelor's degree, please email your request to email@example.com.
 If you are new to the field, your work experience need not be in the health or public health sectors.
 Examples of alternative work experience include advocacy, social work, environmental sciences, marketing, journalism, housing, and municipal administration.

 Your online application, to be submitted to the UC Berkeley Graduate Division, requires the following: